vmware-archive/dispatch/docs/_front/roadmap.md

 supports a single IDP per installation, organization is akin to a business unit with a larger enterprise.
 Currently, a single organization is hard-coded at installation time, however organization is expected to become a configurable resource.

+## 1.6 Scale Dispatch Components

+Currently the Dispatch deployment specifies a single instance of each component.
+This is fine for development, but production deployments must scale.
+We need to understand how load effects Dispatch and ensure that Dispatch can scale within reason.
+This may require some architectural changes to ensure that work is only done once.

+## 1.7 Function Chaining through Events